pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 Some guidelines exist as best practices to create external IDs.
 You can have a look to it here [How to Build an Excellent External ID](https://github.com/threatgrid/ctim/blob/master/doc/tutorials/how-to-build-an-excellent-external-id.md)

-So regarding External IDs, all this above means that one of the first operation to do when we have identified all the objects that will compose the **Incident**, is to create every need **external IDs : xid**.
+So regarding External IDs, all this above means that one of the first operation to do when we have identified all the objects that will compose the **Incident**, is to create every needed **external IDs : xid**.

 One benefits of the python script shared with you is that you don't have to take care about External IDs, the python script takes care about them for you.